tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

   <script>
   </script>
 </div>
-<figcaption>Figure 7: The complete mug positioned on the espresso machine</figcaption>
+<figcaption>Figure 7: The complete cup positioned on the espresso machine</figcaption>
 </figure>

 In the next section, you'll group SVG elements.